uniqscripts/uniq-playtime/README.md

 ## Commands
 - /mytime - to show your play time on server
 - /timelist - show leaderboard of all players sorted by highest to lowest
+- you can edit in config file command namesgit

 ## Dependency
 - qb/esx